ameenalasady/Universeaty/README.md

 # Universeaty

-Universeaty is a web app built with React and Vite that helps McMaster University (for now) students stay informed about open seats in their desired courses.
+Universeaty is a web app built with React and Vite that helps McMaster University (more coming soon) students stay informed about open seats in their desired courses.
 With Universeaty, you'll never miss an opportunity to enroll in the classes you want!

 ## Features